mesosphere/d2iq-engineering-blog/content/posts/flux-auto-deployment/index.md

  --personal
 ```

-This will install flux on your cluster, creates the git repository in case it doesn't exist yet, adds a deploy key to the repository and pushes all the needed resources into the repository.
+This installs flux on your cluster, creates the git repository in case it doesn't exist yet, adds a deploy key to the repository and pushes all the needed resources into the repository.

 The output should look similar to this: